-Make your sales team a part of the evaluation process – get their inputs on what they would like to gain from a CRM and the current problems they’re facing, and get them to test a shortlisted CRM.
+Make your sales team a part of the evaluation process.
+Get their input on what they would like to gain from a CRM and their current problems, and get them to test a shortlisted CRM.

-That said, you might get varying opinions & suggestions, final decision remains yours.
+That said, you might get varying opinions & suggestions, but the final decision remains yours.

 2. Set up a Robust Onboarding & Training Process

 The initial training period sets the tone for your team’s adoption of the CRM tool.
-Ensure that your sales team gets an in-depth training on how to use the software and how different parts of the software relate to and impact the business process…don’t just get one or two sessions with hypothetical accounts and no data filled in.
+Ensure that your sales team gets in-depth training on how to use the software.
+Also, make them learn how different parts of the software relate to and impact the business process…don’t just get one or two sessions with hypothetical accounts and no data filled in.

-Ideally, the CRM provider should help you onboard completely, give you multiple training sessions, and then also be available to answer any questions you may have day in and day out!
+Ideally, the CRM provider should help you onboard completely.
+He/She should give you multiple training sessions and be available to answer any questions.

 3. Appoint a ‘Change Leader’

-It might be difficult for you to get direct & frank feedback from the sales team.
+Getting direct & frank feedback from the sales team might be difficult.

 A change leader will help the team transition onto the new software and will also be able to report back to you with a download on what the team likes about the new software as well as where they’re facing difficulties.

-For the first few months, have a rewards & recognition system in place to appreciate those who thoroughly use the platform.
-Positive reinforcements work great to help establish a growth mindset and also have your team deal with the introduction of a new sales CRM software.
+For the first few months, have a rewards & recognition system to appreciate those who thoroughly use the platform.
+Positive reinforcements help establish a growth mindset and have your team deal with introducing a new sales CRM software.

-This helps more people take the effort to use the software, and in turn improves the quality of data being updated in the software too, directly impacting sales effectiveness – which in turn improves sales data, revenue, and gives your team the satisfaction of meeting goals!
+This helps more people make an effort to use the software, which improves the quality of data being updated in the software, directly impacting sales effectiveness – which in turn improves sales data, and revenue and gives your team the satisfaction of meeting goals!

 It’s a positive cycle.

-Most of the time, senior leaders only tell the teams what needs to be done – in this case, the CRM needs to be used – and not what the importance of the impact is.
+Most of the time, senior leaders only tell the teams what needs to be done.
+In this case, the CRM must be used, not the impact’s importance.